 At APR Mortgage, we simplify the mortgage process by guiding you through every step with ease.
 Our expert team is here to help you find the best conventional loan option to suit your goals, ensuring you make informed decisions with confidence.

 Ready to get started?
-Apply now and let us help you secure the home of your dreams.
+Apply now to get your Pre-Approval and let us help you secure the home of your dreams.

 What is a Conventional Mortgage Loan?

 A conventional mortgage loan is a type of home loan that is not backed by the federal government.
-Instead, it is offered by private lenders such as banks, credit unions, and mortgage companies.
+Instead, it is offered by private lenders such as banks, credit unions, or mortgage companies like APR Mortgage.
 These loans follow guidelines set by government-sponsored enterprises (GSEs) like Fannie Mae and Freddie Mac, but they are not insured by a government agency.

 These loans typically come with competitive interest rates and various down payment options, making them an appealing choice for borrowers with strong credit and financial histories.
 However, since they are not insured by the government, conventional loans tend to have stricter qualification criteria and may carry higher interest rates compared to government-backed loans.
 Conventional loans offer flexibility, affordability, and a variety of options for both first-time buyers and seasoned investors.